themill/wiz/doc/introduction.rst

 Introduction
 ************

-Wiz is a package manager which can resolve a context or execute a command from one or several package requests.
+Wiz is a environment manager which can resolve a context or execute a command from one or several package requests.
 The resolved context contains the environment mapping and a list of accessible command aliases.

 The packages are defined in :ref:`package definitions <definition>` which are stored in one or several :ref:`registries <registry>`.